 You can do the same if you’re interested in making a Cajun-inspired dish.
 You can use sausage and shrimp, which would pair well with corn and potatoes.

 In all honesty, you can be as creative as you want, but we’ll include a quick list, in case you need a bit of help coming up with ideas.

 But before we do, we did want to mention two quick tips.
-First of all, if your kids will only eat chicken nuggets or other frozen options, toss it on the pan too.
+First of all, if your kids will only eat chicken nuggets or other frozen options, toss them on the pan too.
 There’s no shame in a meal not being the perfect healthy dinner you imagined.

-Also, too many people shy away from chicken because they think it’s bland and boring.
+Also, too many people shy away from the chicken because they think it’s bland and boring.
 Don’t make the same mistake because it’s the perfect blank slate for any dish.

 Recommended Read: Dill Chicken Sheet Pan Dinner

 The best meats for dinner